Mount St. Helens: Future hazards

-Ecology
+Ecology and environment

 Twenty years after the 1980 eruption, trees killed by the blast were still standing.

 In its undisturbed state, the slopes of Mount St. Helens lie in the Western Cascades Montane Highlands ecoregion.
 This ecoregion has abundant precipitation; an average of 2373 mm of precipitation falls each year at Spirit Lake.
-This precipitation supported dense forest up to 1600 m, with western hemlock, Douglas fir, and western redcedar.
+This precipitation supported dense forest up to 900 m, with western hemlock, Douglas fir, and western redcedar.
 Above this, this forest was dominated by Pacific silver fir up to 1300 m.
 Finally, below treeline, the forest consisted of mountain hemlock, Pacific silver fir and Alaska yellow cedar.
 Large mammals included Roosevelt elk, black-tailed deer, American black bear, and mountain lion.

 The treeline at Mount St. Helens was unusually low, at about 1340 m, the result of prior volcanic disturbance of the forest, as the treeline was thought to be moving up the slopes before the eruption.
 Alpine meadows were uncommon at Mount St. Helens.
 Mountain goats inhabited higher elevations of the peak, although their population was eliminated by the 1980 eruption.

 Ecological disturbance caused by eruption

 The eruption of Mount St. Helens has been subject to more ecological study than has any other eruption, because research into disturbance commenced immediately after the eruption and because the eruption did not sterilize the immediate area.
 More than half of the papers on ecological response to volcanic eruption originated from studies of Mount St. Helens.

 Perhaps the most important ecological concept originating from the study of Mount St. Helens is the biological legacy.
 Biological legacies are the survivors of catastrophic disturbance; they can either be alive (e.g., plants that survive ashfall or pyroclastic flow), organic debris, or biotic patterns remaining from before the disturbance.
 These biological legacies highly influence the reestablishment of the post-disturbance ecology.

 Some species from each trophic level survived the 1980 eruption, which allowed for relatively quick re-establishment of food webs.
 Larger species saw greater mortality rates, with each of the area's large mammals — mountain goats, elk, deer, black bear and cougars — completely decimated.
 Eventually, each of the larger mammals migrated back into the area.
 Without access to adequate forage, many elk starved to death in the winters in the following decades.
 By 2014, the mountain goat population had grown back to 65 members.
 In 2015, there were 152.
-Mountain goats are culturally significant to the Cowlitz Tribe, whose members historically harvested shed tufts of goat wool left behind on the mountain, and the tribe has played a role in monitoring the population, which continues to recover without human intervention.
+Mountain goats are culturally significant to the Cowlitz Indian Tribe, whose members historically harvested shed tufts of goat wool left behind on the mountain, and the tribe has played a role in monitoring the population, which continues to recover without human intervention.